Mach30/dof/README.md

 # Distributed OSHW Framework (DOF)
-Distributed OSHW Framework - A methodology for documenting and sharing Open Source Hardware
+A methodology for documenting and sharing Open Source Hardware